 Our role

 Consumer Scotland is the statutory, independent body for consumers in Scotland.
-We were established by the Scottish Parliament to advocate on behalf of consumers and represent consumer interests.
+We were established by the Scottish Parliament under the Consumer Scotland Act 2020 to advocate on behalf of consumers and represent consumer interests.

 This will build on the important work to date in Scotland, and support regulatory and enforcement bodies at a local and national level.